 Director Gabriele Muccino, of Will Smith’s Seven Pounds and The Pursuit of Happyness, has been mentioned as a possibility to handle the project.

-Following her Walk the Line box office and critical success, Witherspoon had two major flops in a row: Penelope and Rendition.
-But in 2008 she acquitted herself with the comedy Four Christmases, which earned more than $120 million at the domestic box office.
+Following her Walk the Line box office and critical success, Witherspoon starred in the commercially disastrous Rendition.
+But in 2008 she acquitted herself to some extent with the (costly) comedy Four Christmases, which earned more than $120 million domestically.

 ‘At the Movie’s cancelled